swyxio/swyxdotio/content/writing/nontechnical/learn-in-private.md

 categories: Advice
 date: 2020-01-17
 author: swyx
-description: Some thoughts on how to Learn In Private well
+description: Of course I don't think that everything should be public.
+I don't even think everyone should Learn In Public.
+The majority of the time you are still learning in private.
+Here are some thoughts on how to do it well.
 ---

 *Essay status: Very raw, still taking additions, would like to add examples and quotes for each.
 Thanks to [Joe](https://twitter.com/jsjoeio), [Will](https://twitter.com/willjohnsonio) and [David](https://twitter.com/DavidWells) for comments and input.*